zry98/movistar-home-hacks/RG3205W_rev5_howto.en.md

 defined in the step above.
 If a popup comes up, pick the "legacy" mode (if you pick the "current" mode, you'll get an error, and you can try again).

 You should be all set!
 You may just want to fine-tune the HTTP Shortcut config.
-For instance, after trying the setup a few times, I've configured the HTTP Shortcut to execute in the background, which just flashes the screen for a moment when you press it, giving a nice feedback.
+For instance, after trying the setup a few times, I've configured the HTTP Shortcut to execute silently on success, which just flashes the screen for a moment when you press it, giving a nice feedback.

 Of course, you can repeat for the other, volume-down, button.
 Note you can't configure the power button (Android doesn't allow that, unless the device is rooted), nor the mic-mute button (which seems to be physically connected to the hardware, in that no intent is generate in Android when it's pressed).